cofyc/dnscrypt-wrapper/README.md

 The command will immediately exit after verifying the certificate validity.

-The exit code is `0` if a valid certificate can be used, `2` if no valid certificates ca be used, `3` if a timeout occurred, and `4` if a currently valid certificate is going to expire before margin.
+The exit code is `0` if a valid certificate can be used, `2` if no valid certificates can be used, `3` if a timeout occurred, and `4` if a currently valid certificate is going to expire before the margin.

 The margin is always specificied in minutes.